The Science of Knives

 High-carbon stainless steel: To make steel knives harder and resistant to stains, iron is alloyed with 0.45 to 0.5% carbon (as for carbon steel blades) but with the addition of 13 to 14% chromium.
 A 1% combination of molybdenum and vanadium is often included to improve the blade’s strength, its ability to retain an edge, and the fineness of the metal grain.
 It can be more difficult to get a sharp edge on a stainless steel blade, but it may last longer than that of a carbon blade.

 Ultra high carbon steel: All steel that includes at least 0.5% carbon is considered “high carbon,” but very high carbon blades include more.
 The more carbon, the harder the metal can be made, and the finer the cutting edge can be sharpened.
 Very high-end chef’s knives include up to 2% carbon to help develop a razor-sharp cutting edge.
 There's a lot of variation among high-end knife steels, and signature alloys goes by various names, especially in Japan.
 White steel is so named because it lacks contaminates in the iron, resulting in a high-gloss blade preferred by many sashimi chefs.
 White steel #1 has the most carbon and knives made with it hold their edge the longest.
 But it's also the most brittle, so many chefs use white steel #2 because the knives are more durable.
 Blue steel is similar to white steel but also includes 2 to 2.5% tungsten and 0.2 to 0.5% chromium, which make it easier to temper the knife, produce a dense grain structure, and help the knife retain its sharp edge.
 As with white steel, blue steel #1 has more carbon than blue steel #2.
 Super blue steel adds vanadium, which helps the blade retain its edge even longer.
 In general, white steels can be sharpened more easily and to a finer edge, but they don't retain that edge as long as blue steels.
-VG10 refers to a high grade of stainless steel that contains approximately 1% carbon, 15% chromium, 1% molybdenum, 0.2% vanadium, 1.5% cobalt, and 0.5% manganese.
-It is considered the gold standard among Japanese knife makers.
-The hardness of VG10 and other ultra high carbon steel helps a knife hold its edge longer and makes it more durable.
+VG10 refers to a high grade of steel that contains approximately 1% carbon, 15% chromium, 1% molybdenum, 0.2% vanadium, 1.5% cobalt, and 0.5% manganese.
+Aogami super steel is another high quality steel that contains about 1.5% carbon, 2.5% tungsten, 0.5% vanadium, 0.5% chromium, 0.5% molybdenum, 0.3% manganese, 0.25% phosphorus, 0.004% sulfur, and 0.2% silicon.
+Both VG10 and Aogami super steel are highly sought after by chefs and knife enthusiasts.
+The high percentage of carbon in these steels helps a knife hold its edge longer and makes it more durable.
 Steel hardness is measured on what's known as the Rockwell scale (named for two brothers from Connecticut) by pressing a diamond a precisely measured distance into the steel.
-Good high-carbon steel knives can be hardened to a Rockwell hardness in the mid 50s, and great steel knives can be hardened to the mid-60s.
+Good high-carbon steel knives can be hardened to a Rockwell hardness in the mid 50s, and great ultra high carbon steel knives can be hardened to the mid 60s.

 Laminated steel: This type of steel, sometimes called Damascus steel, combines the advantages of two or more alloys by heating, hammering, and folding several layers into a single blade, creating beautiful wavy lines.
 The perceived advantage of laminated or “pattern-welded” steel is that it can be made harder through intense heat treatment, but the net carbon content is lower than if you used high-carbon steel alone.
 Some makers of laminated steel knives and swords use only high-carbon steel at the edge of the blade for hardness and lower-carbon steel in the spine and body of the blade for flexibility.